By: Shannon Walker

 Have no intrinsic value.
 Cryptocurrency is not redeemable for another type of commodity such as gold.

-The technology is awesome and a bit scary at the same time — in some ways it’s more secure than the status quo because there is no single entity in control and no single point of failure in the blockchain.
+The technology is awesome and a bit scary at the same time?-?in some ways it’s more secure than the status quo because there is no single entity in control and no single point of failure in the blockchain.
 The data is embedded in the network as a whole and the chain stores information from every transaction since its genesis.
 However, because cryptocurrencies have no physical form or centralized regulatory agency, some problems have arisen with malicious computer hacking.
 People have in the past woken up to find their virtual coin “wallets” empty and there’s really nothing they can do about it.
 It’s recommended that you have basic computer literacy, strong passwords, and anti-virus software before you invest in any cryptocurrency.

 With all that being said, many are betting the upsides of blockchain technology will win out over its initial security pitfalls.
 Last year (2016) over 1.4B was invested in blockchain technology, and the value of Bitcoin rose over 600% between September 2016 and September 2017.
+This caused many long-term investors to become very rich due to their cryptocurrency portfolio massively increasing in price.
+This valuation surge also caused many new and experienced traders to take a second look towards cryptocurrencies, especially bitcoin, as a successful trading opportunity and proceeded to look into the likes of Zipmex and other exchanges in order to purchase bitcoin as an investment.

 Peer-to-peer (P2P) networks: By enabling individuals to easily pay each other, blockchain facilitates decentralized and transparent P2P networks with lower transaction fees.
 One example is OpenBazaar, a blockchain enabled P2P version of eBay.
 Without a centralized regulatory authority “validating” buyers and sellers, personal reputation is a critical component to success for OpenBazaar participants and other similar P2P networks.